TIP:

 Host

-The recorded participant in a Riverside Studio who has full control over a session and its settings.
+The recorded participant in a Riverside studio who has full control over a session and its settings.

 I